fdietz/vue_components_book_manuscript/3-component-composition-with-slots.md

 So, we still have our Close button as is.

+## Exercises

+### Extending the Modal Dialog

+Extend the modal dialog code with some more advanced features.
+First, support closing the dialog via `ESC` key.
+Secondly, we want to improve support for screen readers by adding the aria attributes `aria-labelledby`, `aria-describedby` for the title and description respectively.
+Additionally, set the `role` attribute to the value of `dialog` and add an `aria-label` to the close button.

+You can find the complete exercise and solution on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-3/exercise-1).

+### Twitter Item Component using Slots

+In the first chapter we implemented a Twitter item component as part of the exercise and used some composition to structure it.
+In this exercise use this code as the basis and use a `slot` for the tweet body instead.
+What are the pros/cons of this variation in your opinion and which do you prefer?

+You can find the complete exercise and solution on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-3/exercise-2).

 ## Summary

 In this chapter we looked into slots and named slots to compose our components and content in a very flexible way.